How to Start an LLC in Colorado (Step-by-Step Guide)

 You can complete the necessary steps to form a limited liability company on your own.
 However, it’s much easier, and often quicker, to use an LLC service.

-LLC services, such as ZenBusiness and Northwest Registered Agent can walk you through the process of setting up your new company.
+LLC services, such as Northwest Registered Agent and ZenBusiness can walk you through the process of setting up your new company.
 They make it easier than going directly through the Secretary of State, and they essentially serve as a middleman between you and Colorado’s state government.

 Several services also bundle other useful features and services together.
-For instance, both ZenBusiness and Northwest Registered Agent can be your Colorado Agent for Service of Process (which is called a Registered Agent in most states).
+For instance, both Northwest Registered Agent and ZenBusiness can be your Colorado Agent for Service of Process (which is called a Registered Agent in most states).
 This is a requirement in Colorado, and both of these services make it quite easy to meet this requirement.

-Services like ZenBusiness start at just $49 (plus Colorado’s state fee), so it’s not a big investment to make.
+Services like Northwest start at just $39 (plus state fees), so it’s not a big investment to make.
 If you’d like to save some time and ensure accuracy, we recommend using an LLC formation service.

 Choose a business name